 The cables are scary.
 I didn’t look down because the drop was impossibly far.
 It’s hard work hauling your body up that rock face.
-Go slowly, breathe deeply and do not attempt to go up or down the cabled portion of the hike if it is raining or looks like it is going to rain.
-People die up there, primarily from slipping when the rock is wet or from lightening strikes.
+Go slowly, breathe deeply, and do not attempt to go up or down the cabled portion of the hike if it is raining or looks like it is going to rain.
+People die up there, primarily from slipping when the rock is wet or from lightning strikes.

 Carry plenty of water or bring a water filter

 It is a long (16+ miles), hard (4,800 feet up and then back down again) and hot hike.
 Brian and I brought 3 liters of water each and had to filter more drinking water on the way back down (in total we drank 5 liters each).
 Make sure to carry plenty of water or bring a water filter so that you can stay hydrated (here is the water filter I recommend because it is cheap ($25.00) and easy to use).

 Wear sunscreen and reapply often.
 Much of the hike is exposed and the sun at the top of Half Dome (8,800 feet in the air) is intense.

 On the way up to Half Dome, you can choose between taking the Mist Trail or the John Muir Trail.
 We chose the Mist Trail up because it’s a mile shorter but the climb is brutal and rocky.
 No matter which way you go up make sure to take the John Muir trail down.
 It’s a bit longer but it’s less steep, less rocky, and way less dangerous.
 Your tired legs will thank you.

 Brian and I began our climb at 8 am and ended around 5:30 pm.
 We’re strong hikers and this hike kicked our ass.
 At the end I felt the way I feel at the end of a marathon: Everything hurts and I don’t want to take another step.
 Make sure to give yourself plenty of time to reach the top and make it back down before sunset.
 We met hikers who began their hike up at 3:30 am.